traverseda/pycraft/README.rst

 Python is somewhat poorly suited for game development.
 However it is well suited to data-science.
-A lot of our tasks, working with large voxels sets, strongly resemble the kind of problems you encounter in machine learning.
+A lot of our tasks, working with large voxels sets, strongly resemble the kind of problems you encounter in data science.

 The big advantage comes from limiting "real-time" state.
 By not relying on anything having to happen *now*, we can do more complicated computation.
-At the low-end, that means we can implement much more complicated occluding algorithms, and draw more complicated scenes.
+At the low-end, that means we can implement much more complicated occluding algorithms, and thus draw more complicated scenes.

 This kind of split could also be used to run more complicated types of operations, like a cellular automata crudely simulating things like plant growth or water.